B1nus/numple/TECHNICAL_DETAILS.md

 Do not stop the program because of a silly syntax error.
 Remember it, and parse every other line as well.
 I want good and helpful errors.
 Also, make sure to make the lexer understand the simple syntax.
-Also also, it really shouldn't do any validation, it should be very dumb indeed. e10 syntax not needed, literaly just write 5.6*10^10, I prefer this.
+Also also, it really shouldn't do any validation, it should be very dumb indeed. e10 syntax not needed, literaly just write 5.6*10^10, I prefer this. indentation just needs to be the same.
+No matter if it's tabs, or spaces.